 Once the items arrive, you’ll get another email, and that is when you will select which shipping option you want.
 That’s it, then your item is on the way!
 As I mentioned, this is by far the simplest way to buy from Japan, as WRE can buy from just about anywhere, even sites that only accept bank transfers for payment.
 I’ve made almost 30 purchases through WRE with no issues, I couldn’t recommend it enough.

-Now if you want to save money or plan to make regular purchases from your favorite Japanese store, if they will accept International credit cards, I’d recommend using Blackship.
+Now if you want to save money or plan to make regular purchases from your favorite Japanese store, and if they will accept International credit cards or PayPal, I’d recommend using Blackship.
 Blackship is owned by White Rabbit Express, so once you make a WRE account, then go to Blackship and you can login with the same account information.
 There is one thing about Blackship you need to know that will make some people recoil: to use the service, they will require you to scan two official documents showing your name and address to verify who you are.
 I’ll just let them explain it:

 So if you aren’t comfortable with providing that information, or can’t, then turn around and go back to White Rabbit Express since they don’t require that.
 I don’t know why that’s the law, but it is (Tenso requires the same thing).
 If you are still interested in buying using Blackship, I’ll explain why it is cheaper than White Rabbit Express – its a lot more work for you.
 All Blackship does is accept your order from the online shop, they don’t make the order and they don’t really answer any questions about how the online shop works.
 You will have to navigate the Japanese online shop, do the entire checkout process (including putting in your address, credit card, etc.) and complete the order.
 When checking out, instead of putting in your home address, you will put in a “fake” Japanese address that really goes to Blackship.
 Then Blackship will get it and email you once it arrives to send to you.